Soul Tracks - Tracking the World's Greatest Soul Music

 Gwen McCrae

-Florida born singer Gwen McCrae is popularly known for a single song, 1975's smash "Rockin' Chair," but the deep voiced singer has recorded regularly for three decades and has amassed a loyal following in both the US and Europe for her dance-oriented material and her expressive vocals.
+Florida born singer Gwen McCrae is popularly known for a single song, 1975's smash "Rockin' Chair," but the deep voiced singer has recorded regularly for decades and has amassed a loyal following in both the US and Europe for her dance-oriented material and her expressive vocals.

 McCrae grew up as Gwen Mosley in Pensacola, Florida, into a church-going family.
 Her mother played piano in the church and Gwen started singing in the choir at age seven.
 She continued performing as a teen, and began planning a career in music after high school.
 At age 20 she met fellow Florida resident George McCrae and the two married and began performing together professionally in the mid 60s.
 They were discovered by singer Betty Wright ("Clean Up Woman") and Gwen was introduced to Henry Stone, the Miami entrepreneur and founder of the Alston and TK record labels.